Homepage > Residents > Water > Westminster Blvd. Drinking Water Project

 The City of Westminster is committed to providing affordable, high-quality water services.
 Semper and Northwest water treatment facilities currently supply more than nine billion gallons of clean and safe drinking water annually through over 500 miles of pipes to our residents and businesses.

-The City is also working in conjunction with the following utility projects:
+Along with the water treatment facility, the City is also working on the following supporting utility projects:

-A two-mile, 36-inch-wide waterline would transport untreated water from Standley Lake to the new treatment facility.
-The new water supply line would connect to the existing Standley Lake waterlines and would connect to the facility at the project site’s southern boundary.
+Water Supply Line — A new waterline will transport untreated water from Standley Lake to the new treatment facility.
+The new water supply line will connect to existing supply pipelines to transport untreated water to the facility.

-A 650-foot-long sewer line would carry domestic wastewater from the facility to an existing sewer line located east of the project site.
+Sewer Line — A sewer line will carry wastewater from the facility to an existing sewer line located north of the project site.

 April 24, 2023 - City Council selection of Option 4, Constructing a new right-sized facility on the Westminster Boulevard site